Lightning-AI/pytorch-lightning/docs/source/common/weights_loading.rst

 Conditional Checkpointing (ModelCheckpoint)
 *******************************************

-:class:`~pytorch_lightning.callbacks.ModelCheckpoint` callback allows you to configure how & when checkpointing should happen.
+The :class:`~pytorch_lightning.callbacks.ModelCheckpoint` callback allows you to configure how & when checkpointing should happen.
 It follows the normal Callback hook structure so you can hack it around/override its methods for your use-cases as well.
 Following are some of the common use-cases along with the arguments you need to specify to configure it:

 -  You can customize the checkpointing behavior to monitor any quantity of your training or validation steps.
 For example, if you want to update your checkpoints based on your validation loss: